browniefed/babel-plugin-markdown-react/README.md

 This plugin will use remarkable to pre-process all markdown within a Markdown component.
 Then we parse that HTML with babel into an AST and just replace the Markdown children node with the parsed AST.

-# This is very much a work in progress, still attempting to figure things out.

 ## Example

 `npm install babel babel-core babel-plugin-markdown-react --save`